wearearima/docker-java-cpu-memory-limit/readme.md

 | Max Java CPU Cores                          | 2          | 1          |

 With JDK10 java ergonomics has calculated the memory and cpu limits based on the configuration of the container (1GB and 1 cpu).
-However, the container with JDK8 has calculated the same configuration based on the Docker daemon configuration (5.818GiB and 2 cpus).
+However, the container with JDK8 has calculated these features based on the Docker daemon configuration (5.818GiB and 2 cpus).

 # Resources